stefanocarrraro/EconomicDispatch/README.md

 # EconomicDispatch
 The following code is a mixed integer linear programming (MILP) optimisation for an multi period economic load dispatch problem.
 It is implemented using pyomo.
-This was a part of the course "Power system analysis and optimisation" taught at Eindhoven University of Technology, Eondhoven.
+This was a part of the course "Power system analysis and optimisation" taught at Eindhoven University of Technology, Eindhoven.
 No rights can be derived from this.

 How to run the programe:
 * Install a free academic liscense from GUROBI.com